 (see legal reference #3: c)

-The Pennsylvania Homeschool Law requires you to teach the following required subjects as part of your homeschool curriculum:
+The Pennsylvania Homeschool Law requires your child to study the following required subjects as part of their homeschool curriculum:

 - English; including spelling, reading and writing